 Take it back to July, where the 2017 Russell Tour began with Durant taking his talents to the Warriors whom they just lost a grueling 7-game series to just a month prior.
 The 28-year-old played with a reckless abandon every night giving his all, powering the Thunder to 47 wins while becoming the first player to average a triple-double since Oscar Robertson in ’61.

 The heroics pulled off each night from the 28-year-old made the NBA regular-season a must watch again, unlike prior seasons.
 As this made for the best MVP race that I can remember at least.
-Those last few weeks seemed to push the narrative to push Westbrook on the path toward his first MVP award, which included two 50-point triple-doubles down the stretch.
+Those last few weeks seemed to push the narrative to vault Westbrook on the path toward his first MVP award, which included two 50-point triple-doubles down the stretch.

 Westbrook capped off a tremendous regular season, notching 42 triple-doubles along the way.
 He also happened to lead the NBA in efficiency rating (what?) and had the highest usage rate for a player ever, breaking the record once held by ’05 Kobe Bryant.
 Take it to the post-season where the Thunder went down in five games, which included some brutal fourth quarters from a fatigued #0.
 Russell averaged 37 points, 12 rebounds and 11 assists for the series but shot only 38 percent from the field and 26% from three in 39 minutes a game.
 When the 28-year-old left the floor, the Thunder were an anemic -58 without him in the 4-1 series defeat.